 Can a poor credit individual secure a mortgage in Maryland?

 Yes!
 There are multiple programs that help all levels of homebuyers in Maryland securing financing.
-These typically also help to reduce the risk on the lenders end, which in turn leads to less strict requirements for credit and income.
+These typically help to reduce the risk on the lender’s end, which in turn leads to less strict requirements for credit and income.

 I Don’t Qualify for and government programs, can I still get a mortgage with bad credit?

-Yes, even without the aid of the various programs there are still ways for poor credit individuals to secure home loans.
+Yes, there are still ways for poor credit individuals to secure home loans.
 This includes options like renting to own, as well as getting a cosigner for the loan.